ckrk/bidding_learning/README.md

 #### Environment Parameters

-The following parameters can be defined by the user by specifying them as inputs to the Environment in BiddingMarket_energy_Environment.py.
-This is usually done via test_main.py but can be done directly.
+The following parameters can be defined by the user by specifying them as inputs to the Environment in environment_bid_market.py.
+This is usually done via main.py but can be done directly.

-environment_bid_market(CAP = capacitys, costs = costs, Demand =[5,6], Agents = 1,                                       Fringe = 1, Rewards = 0, Split = 0, past_action= 1, lr_actor = 1e-4, lr_critic = 1e-3, Discrete = 0)
+EnvironmentBidMarket(CAP = capacitys, costs = costs, Demand =[5,6], Agents = 1,                                       Fringe = 1, Rewards = 0, Split = 0, past_action= 1, lr_actor = 1e-4, lr_critic = 1e-3, Discrete = 0)

 - CAP: np.array [cap1,...,capN]             (requires elements matching number of agents) ...
 Generation capacity an agent can sell
 - costs: np.array [costs1,...,costsN]       (requires elements matching number of agents) ...
 Generation capacity an agent can sell